FranciskaDendooven/atrium/README.md

 ## Bugs & errors

 ### Pagination:
->We are using REACT-PAGINATE pacakge component.
+>We are using REACT-PAGINATE package component.
 ####  - Faulty behaviour
 >When content is less than 5 posts per category it does not distribute posts per page properly. navigation between each pagination button works, but does not show 3 posts per page persistently.